MobiFlight/MobiFlight-Connector/docs/undo/redo/path-inspection.md

 - Its insertion index

 This would allow Redo to restore the same duplicated item at the same position instead of executing a new duplication operation.

+## Reorder Config Item

+### Flow

+When the user drags a config item using the drag handle, `ConfigItemTableActiveCell` registers the item as sortable using its GUID.

+During the drag operation, the frontend keeps track of the dragged config items and calculates the target position when the item is dropped.

+When the drop is completed, the frontend first moves the dragged item or items inside the frontend project store.

+It then publishes a `CommandResortConfigItem` message containing:

+- the moved `IConfigItem` items
+- the new insertion index
+- the source config file index
+- the target config file index

+`ExecutionManager` receives the command through `MessageExchange` and handles it inside the `CommandResortConfigItem` subscription.

+The backend retrieves the `ConfigItems` collection of the source config file.

+For each moved item, it searches the corresponding backend config item by GUID.

+The matching items are collected and removed from the source `ConfigItems` collection.

+The backend then retrieves the target config file and inserts the same config items into its `ConfigItems` collection starting at the requested new index.

+The config items themselves are not duplicated and their GUIDs do not change.
+Only their location in the project structure changes.

+After the move has been applied, `ExecutionManager` publishes a `ConfigValueFullUpdate` for the source config file and another `ConfigValueFullUpdate` for the target config file.

+The frontend receives these updates and synchronizes the corresponding config item lists with the backend state.

+Finally, `ExecutionManager` invokes `OnConfigHasChanged`.

+The change is therefore marked as an unsaved project change.
+It is written to disk only when the user explicitly saves the project.

+### State before

+- The moved config item or items exist in a specific source config file
+- Each moved item has a specific GUID
+- Each moved item has a specific position in the source collection

+### State after

+- The same config item or items still exist with the same GUIDs
+- The item or items are located at a new position
+- The target config file may be the same as or different from the source config file

+### Required for Undo

+- Moved config item GUID(s)
+- Original config file
+- Original index / indices

+### State owner

+- Backend project state
+- The frontend project store is updated during the drag operation and then synchronized with the backend through `ConfigValueFullUpdate`

+### Persistence

+- Part of the project state
+- Persisted to disk after an explicit save

+### Cluster

+- Move / Reorder

+### Observation

+Reorder differs from property updates and create/delete actions because the config item itself is not modified or recreated.

+Instead, the action changes the location of an existing item.

+Undo therefore has to restore the original location of each moved item rather than restore a previous property value or object.

+For Redo, the target location also has to be known:

+- Target config file
+- Target insertion index

+This means that a Reorder action needs to preserve both the before-location and the after-location of the moved item or items.

+For example:

+Before:

+Config 0:

+A
+B
+C
+D

+Move C to index 1.

+After:

+A
+C
+B
+D

+Undo requires the original position of C:

+- Config file: 0
+- Index: 2

+Redo requires the new position:

+- Config file: 0
+- Index: 1

+The same principle also applies when an item is moved between different config files.